YassineSOUABNI/AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_08_Azure_Locks.md

      ```
      If prompted to confirm, enter **Y** and press **Enter**

-By using Resource Logs you can put in place an extra line of defense against accidental or malicious changing and/or deletion of your most important resources.
+By using Resource Locks you can put in place an extra line of defense against accidental or malicious changing and/or deletion of your most important resources.
 It's not perfect, as your administrators can still remove these locks, but doing so requires a conscious effort, as the only purpose for removing a lock is to circumvent it.
 As these locks sit outside of RBAC you can apply them and be sure that they are impacting all your users, regardless of what roles or custom permissions you may have granted them.